Lisbon is a beautiful and amazing city to explore and an ever-increasingly popular destination. I honestly fell in love with it while I was there!

 Here you have a short Alentejo guide to get you started.

 By Elisa from World in Paris

-Estoril is cute coastal town located in the municipality of Cascais, 18km West of Lisbon.
-It is less popular than its neighbor Cascais but this is great because you can enjoy the same sea and beach but without the crowds.
+Estoril is a cute coastal town located in the municipality of Cascais, 18km West of Lisbon.
+It is less popular than its neighbour Cascais, but this is great because you can enjoy the same sea and beach but without the crowds.

 At the beginning of the 20th century, Estoril was one of the chic places to be in Southern Europe.
 Places like its beautiful casino or the spa (Termas do Estoril) were frequented by elegant and glamorous people.

 Apart from the beautiful Casino de Estoril, the town has other interesting sights, like four forts and beautiful houses designed by Raul Lino da Silva.

 Raul Lino da Silva was a Portuguese architect famous for successfully combining the Portuguese tradition with the most innovative European trends of the beginning of the 20th century.

 Given that Estoril is by the sea, you won’t want to miss a fine lunch or dinner based on seafood in one of Estoril’s many restaurants.